wazuh/wazuh-documentation/source/user-manual/registering/command-line-registration.rst

 Registering the Wazuh agents using the command line (CLI)
 =========================================================

-This method consists on registering the Wazuh agent with the Wazuh manager using ``manage_agents`` utility by extracting the registration key from the Wazuh manager and inserting it manually in the Wazuh agent.
+This method consists on registering the Wazuh agent on the Wazuh manager using ``manage_agents`` utility by extracting the registration key from the Wazuh manager and inserting it manually in the Wazuh agent.

 .. note:: Root/Administrator user privileges are necessary to execute all the commands described below.

 The Wazuh agent's key extraction from the Wazuh manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. On the CLI of the Wazuh manager's host add the Wazuh agent with ``manage_agents`` utility providing new Wazuh agent's name and IP address:
+#.
+On the CLI of the Wazuh manager's host add the Wazuh agent with ``manage_agents`` utility providing new Wazuh agent's name and IP address:

    .. code-block:: console

     # /var/ossec/bin/manage_agents -a <agent_IP> -n <agent_name>

-2. Find the ``ID`` of the Wazuh agent:
+#.
+Find the ``ID`` of the Wazuh agent:

    .. code-block:: console